-If you charge a fee for admission to certain attractions where the supplies are currently standard rated, you will only need to charge the reduced rate of VAT between 15 July 2020 and 31 March 2021.
+If you charge a fee for admission to certain attractions where the supplies are currently standard rated, you only needed to charge the reduced rate of VAT between 15 July 2020 and 31 March 2022.

-However, if the fee you charge for admission is currently exempt that will take precedence and your supplies will not qualify for the reduced rate.
+However, if the fee you charge for admission was exempt that will take precedence and your supplies will not qualify for the reduced rate.

-More information about how these changes apply to your business can be found in VAT: Admission charges to attractions.
+More information about how these changes apply to your business can be found in VAT on admission charges to attractions.

 The Flat Rate Scheme

-If you are a small business and use the use the Flat Rate Scheme to simplify your VAT calculations you should be aware that certain percentages have been reduced in line with the introduction of the temporary reduced rate of VAT.
+If you are a small business and use the Flat Rate Scheme to simplify your VAT calculations, you should be aware that certain percentages have been reduced in line with the introduction of the temporary reduced rate of VAT.